The Masterson House

 Throughout the 20th century, Carroll County faced both prosperity and challenges.
 The county continued to rely on agriculture, but gradually diversified its economy by expanding into manufacturing and tourism.
 However, the county also experienced setbacks, such as the Great Depression and the decline of the tobacco industry.
 In recent decades, Carroll County has focused on revitalization efforts, promoting tourism and attracting businesses to ensure its continued growth and prosperity.
 Today, Carroll County is a vibrant community that preserves its historical roots while embracing modern advancements.

-This timeline provides a condensed summary of the historical journey of Carroll County, Kentucky.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Carroll County, Kentucky.

 • 1794 - Carroll County is formed from Gallatin County, named after Charles Carroll of Carrollton, a wealthy landowner and signer of the Declaration of Independence.